 If you are not happy with your weight and are ready for change, ask yourself these questions:

 - What are the possible reasons you are not at your desired weight?
-For instance, are you overeating processed food, snacking too much, or emotional eating?
+For instance, are you eating too much processed food, snacking too much, or eating for emotional reasons?

 - What’s the most you can change or give up and still be happy to get to your desired weight?
 For instance, can you swap a breakfast muffin for a lower-calorie wrap, forego bread basket, or bring homemade lunch to work?